What is Missing Teeth?

-Periodontal disease is the result of food collecting around your cat’s teeth and gums.
+Periodontal disease is the result of plaque and tartar collecting around your cat’s teeth and gums.
 When it combines with bacteria, a plaque is formed and will result in tartar.
 Once tartar infiltrates the gums they become inflamed; the gums are tender and can separate from your cat’s teeth.
 Gingivitis is an inflammation of the gums that occurs prior to developing into periodontal disease.
 Gingivitis can be treated so that it does not progress.
-Odontoclastic resorptive lesions form due to plaque and they can cause permanent damage to the tooth that is infected, ultimately leading to its decay.
+Odontoclastic resorptive lesions are quite painful and can cause permanent damage to the tooth that is affected, ultimately leading to its decay.

 It is important to pay attention to your cat’s mouth and symptoms of possible issues.
 You will want to watch for the following in your cat:

 - Bad breath

 - A lot of saliva

 - Bleeding gums or gums that are red and swollen

 - Plaque on his teeth (plaque is white and soft and able to be removed from his tooth)

 - Tartar on his teeth (this is where plaque has become harder and will need to be removed by your veterinarian)

 - Pawing at his mouth (this may point to pain in his mouth)